 The Route of Walk for Peace

-You can see an Overview Map below.
+You can see an Overview Map below, but it doesn’t show the exact route.

 This map shows that the Walk for Peace goes through or near: